esonn/ferret/README.md

 - saving of file comparison to pdf and xml format
 - file conversion from doc/pdf to txt

-*Problems*

-- Some problems with highlighting trigrams (due to handling of unicode)

 *Untested* (probably not working)

 - downloading comparisons from internet